 After the Spanish lost their claim to California, the land was sold and granted out.
 During the 1860’s, investors eagerly purchased the prime central coastland.

 One man built a store, another a hotel, another a tavern, and so on.
 The interesting fact is that the first five men were all named George.

 Lull’s store, on the corner of Bridge and Main Street, was built by George Lull in 1865.
 Cambria ended up growing very quickly and soon was the second largest town in San Luis Obispo County.

 The first name given to the town was “Slabtown” because the buildings were all created from large leftover slabs of wood.
 The lumber industry thrived until people started wanting to conserve the forest.Mining, dairy farming, and grain crops were the main industries for many years.

-Today the main industry in Cambria are the thousands of visitors that enjoy the charms of this quaint central coast village.
+Today the main industry in Cambria is the thousands of visitors that enjoy the charms of this quaint central coast village.

 Things to do in Cambria

 The Pacific Ocean lends its beauty and cool temperatures to the residents and visitors of Cambria.
 The rock formations that have been created from years of crashing waves are amazing.
 Just across Highway 1 is the forest of huge pine trees that were saved from the lumber industry.

 Cambria is known for its gardens.
 They seem to be everywhere in town.
 You can find them between shops, along with the streets, and at most homes.
 They range from veggies to some of the most beautiful flower gardens you will see.

 Take a drive up Hillcrest Drive and tour the home known as Nitt Witt Ridge.
 Arthur Harold Beal who was a recluse and self-proclaimed artist was also the town trash collector.
 He saved items that everyone else was throwing away.